 Denise Reed, Ph.D., is a nationally and internationally recognized expert in coastal marsh sustainability and the role of human activities in modifying coastal systems.
-She has studied coastal issues in the United States and around the world for over 30 years.
+She has studied coastal issues in the United States and around the world for more than 30 years.

-Prior to joining The Water Institute of the Gulf, Dr. Reed served as Interim Director of the Pontchartrain Institute for Environmental Sciences and as a professor in the University of New Orleans’ Department of Earth and Environmental Sciences.
+Prior to joining The Water Institute of the Gulf, Dr. Reed served as a University Research Professor in the University of New Orleans’ Department of Earth and Environmental Sciences.

-She has recently been a member of the Chief of Engineers Environmental Advisory Board and currently serves on the NOAA Science Advisory Board and is a member of the Committee on Independent Scientific Review of Everglades Restoration Progress.
+She currently serves on the NOAA Science Advisory Board and is a member of the Committee on Independent Scientific Review of Everglades Restoration Progress.
 She earned a bachelor's and doctoral degree in geography from the University of Cambridge.

 AREAS OF EXPERTISE

 - Integrated Water Resources Management